How to apply for your first Irish passport as an adult

 Proving your identity

-- If you are applying in Ireland, this form must be signed by a member of the Garda Síochána
+- If you are applying in Ireland, a member of the Garda Síochána must sign this form.

 - If you are applying outside Ireland, the form can be witnessed by a person in one of the occupations listed on the Passport Online site, or on the verification form itself.